collocations.org

 Can I count on your support?

-announce, come out in, confirm, demonstrate, express, pledge, reaffirm, show
+come out in, demonstrate, show

-one of the first scientists to come out in support of ‘The Origin of Species’ | Many TV celebrities have already pledged their support to the appeal.
+one of the first scientists to come out in support of ‘The Origin of Species’

-bolster, broaden, build (up), increase, strengthen
+bolster, broaden, build, build up, increase, strengthen

 The government is trying to build popular support for an unwinnable war.

-weaken
+erode, weaken

-SUPPORT + VERB
+support + VERB

-come
+come from sth

 Support came from all sections of the community.